 I’m not a big fan of plastic, and never have been.
-From replacing my plastic straws for glass ones, and swapping reusable bags for plastic bags, I’ve slowly, over the years, ditched my dependence on plastic.
+From replacing my plastic straws for glass ones, and swapping plastic bags for reusable ones, I’ve slowly, over the years, ditched my dependence on plastic.

 We all know that plastic is destroying our oceans and environment, but are we actively taking part in doing something about it?
 Making the simple decision to just STOP buying plastic needs to be a conscious decision that we make not only for ourselves, but the future generations, the wildlife, and the planet.